Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### Version-Specific ABI: `cp3XY`

-By policy, the ABI corresponding the version-specific C API is frozen at the first release candidate for a Python minor version.
+By policy, the ABI corresponding to the version-specific C API is frozen at the first release candidate for a Python minor version.
 The guarantee that the Python version-specific C API does not change within a Python minor release series corresponds to a stability policy for the CPython version-specific ABI.
 In practice, it means that extension modules and binary wheels built using Python 3.15.0rc1 can be imported using any subsequent version of Python 3.15, even years into the future.